-New Start is a summer program to help students gets acquainted with the University of Arizona before the starting their first fall semester.
-Students have the opportunity to complete 6-7 units of course work, learn about new resources on campus, and connect with other students.
-New Start students live on campus in the residence halls and have the opportunity to explore campus and Tucson.
-Full information about New Start is available here.
+New Start is a summer program to help students gets acquainted with the University of Arizona before starting their first fall semester.
+Students have the opportunity to complete 6-7 units of course work, learn about resources on campus, and connect with other students.
+New Start students can live on campus which also provides a great opportunity to build community before the school year begins.
+Learn more about New Start.

-Blue Chip is a first year experience that can be continued until graduation.
-Focusing on leadership development, the program allows students to explore the foundations of leadership while participating in team building activities, doing community service, and engaging in personal and professional development.
-Students are placed in small groups that do activities together throughout the first year. making the program ideal for meeting other students.
-You can find more information here.
+Blue Chip is a first year experience that can be continued through graduation.
+Focusing on leadership development, Blue Chip allows students to explore the foundations of leadership while participating in team building activities, doing community service, and engaging in personal and professional development.
+Students are placed in small groups that do activities together throughout the first year, making the program ideal for meeting other students.
+Learn more about Blue Chip.

-First Cats provides support to incoming freshmen who are both first-generation college students and Pell grant eligible.
-Students in First Cats are connected to a community of students who share their background.
+First Cats is UA's community of first-generation college students!
+First Cats are are connected to a vibrant community of students who share their background.
 Participants are integrated into campus by participating in regular meetings with Cat Coaches (peer mentors), workshops, and planning for career or graduate school.
-Find out more.
+Learn more about First Cats.

 Cultural Learning Communities

 The Cultural Learning Communities merge culture, identity and academic support through workshops and peer mentoring.
-Freshmen seeking a culturally enriching experience, and who also identify as African American/Black, or Asian/Pacific Islander, or Native American/American Indian are able to participate in one of our three learning communities.
+First year students seeking a culturally enriching experience, and who also identify as African American/Black, Asian/Pacific Islander, Native American/American Indian, or Hispanic/Latinx/Chicanx are able to participate in one of our four Cultural Learning Communities.

-Each community has been created in partnership with the associated Cultural Center (African American Student Affairs; Asian Pacific American Student Affairs; Native American Student Affairs) on campus.
+Each community has been created in partnership with the associated Cultural Center (African American Student Affairs; Asian Pacific American Student Affairs; Native American Student Affairs; Guerrero Student Center) on campus.
 The learning communities provide participants with the opportunity to connect with other students who identify as being from the same cultural background, while also focusing on campus and community engagement, personal growth, academic excellence, and a diverse UA experience.

-This program is for STEM majors (Science, Technology, Engineering or Math).
-The program consists of a first year success course as well as regular peer advisor meetings.
-Program workshops focus on skills that UA students need, including" time management, test taking, and applying for scholarships.
-Find out more.
+The TRiO ASEMS program is for STEM majors (Science, Technology, Engineering or Math).
+The program consists of a first year success course as well as regular peer mentor meetings.
+Program workshops focus on skills that UA students need, including time management, test taking, and applying for scholarships.
+Learn more about TRiO ASEMS.